Maximal chirality transfer in the photon-graviton conversion in the early universe: Introduction

 In this work, we investigate the transfer of chirality from the \emph{EM sector} encompassing both the background magnetic field and propagating EM waves to the \emph{GW sector}.
 Specifically, we consider the photon-graviton conversion in the very early radiation-dominated (RD) epoch, wherein this mechanism is most efficient.
 To the best of our knowledge, this study is the first to provide a detailed analysis of chirality transfer in photon-graviton conversion and to derive the relation estimating the net circular polarization between the two sectors.
 Moreover, we show that for a helical magnetic field, the conversion probability depends on the product of both the helicity components.
-This is one of the differentiating feature of this mechanism and is in contrast to other chiral GW production scenarios where the produced GWs are agnostic of the decaying helicity modes of the magnetic field~\cite{2011-Sorbo-JCAP,2021-Brandenburg.Sharma.etal-ApJ}.
+This is one of the differentiating feature of this mechanism and is in contrast to other chiral GW production scenarios wherein the produced GWs are agnostic of the decaying helicity modes of the magnetic field~\cite{2011-Sorbo-JCAP,2021-Brandenburg.Sharma.etal-ApJ}.
+In these works, the chirality parameter and polarization of the produced GWs, are solely determined by the dominant helicity mode of the helical magnetic field (i.e., either due to right-handed or left-handed mode), which is different in our case as the conversion probability (and hence, the chiral GWs spectrum) depends on the geometric mean $\sqrt{\bar{B}_+ \bar{B}_-}$, and not just on $\bar{B}_+$ or $\bar{B}_-$ (i.e., right-handed or left-handed helicity mode).
 For the primordial magnetic fields consistent with the Big-Bang Nucleosynthesis bound~\cite{2012-Kawasaki.Kusakabe-PRD,2016-Subramanian-Arxiv}, we calculate the energy density of the produced GWs contributing to the total stochastic GW background.
 Our results show that the (comoving) frequency of the GWs peaks $\sim 100 ~{\rm GHz}$ and is sensitive to the total relativistic degrees of freedom.
 We also compare the characteristic GW strain ($h_c$) of the produced gravitons with other high-frequency GW sources and contrast our predictions with the sensitivity of current and upcoming missions aimed at detecting high-frequency GWs.

 We follow the $(-,+,+,+)$ metric signature, Greek indices denote the spacetime and Latin indices refer to the spatial part only, and the reduced Planck mass is defined as $M_P^{-2} = 8\pi G$ where $M_P = 2.43\times 10^{18}\, {\rm GeV}$.
 We work with natural units where $\hbar = c = k_B = 1$.
 For the electromagnetic fields, we work in Lorentz-Heaviside units, where $1\, {\rm GeV}^2 = \sqrt{4\pi} \times 1.4\times 10^{19}\, {\rm Gauss}$.